What’s New in 2025

 Starting Spring 2024, Talking Rocks Outdoor Company will provide trailhead shuttles and hiker support services in Mount Rainier National Park.
 Pick-up and Drop-Off Areas include:

-New Surf Park Comes to Yakima in Spring 2024
+New Surf Park Coming to Yakima

 Barreled Surf Park, a groundbreaking attraction in development in Yakima, will provide safe, accessible and non-stop fun to Pacific Northwest residents and beyond.
 The WaveGarden Cove, a recent technological break-through in artificial wave technology and the park’s most anticipated attraction, will allow surfers of all levels to enjoy a variety of wave options, from a slow rolling ‘Malibu’ to a six-foot barrel.
 With lessons and classes, an onsite bar and restaurant selling craft beverages from the region and a retail shop for any surf-specific needs, Barreled is fun for the whole family.
 Guests can stay overnight at the campground, RV Park or in stand-alone cottage to keep the good times rolling.
 Learn more at www.surfbarreled.com.